Brand System / Connected Fitness / 2012-present

 That also raised the standard.
 Once the product is sold as a living service, the brand has to keep earning the member's next session.

-Peloton belongs in the archive because it shows how hardware, media, coaching, and membership can fuse into one fitness habit.
+Peloton belongs in Grow Your Brand because it shows how hardware, media, coaching, and membership can fuse into one fitness habit.

 For operators, the lesson is clear.
 If you sell a device that needs repeat use, design the next session before you design the launch ad.